Australian Health Practitioner Regulation Agency - Non-surgical cosmetic procedures

 • ongoing cost and frequency of procedures required by patients to maintain outcomes.

-The proposed practice guidelines will apply to registered health practitioners who work in this area of practice, including but not limited to nurse practitioners, registered nurses, enrolled nurses, dental practitioners, podiatrists and Chinese medicine practitioners.
+The practice guidelines will apply to registered health practitioners who work in this area of practice, including but not limited to nurse practitioners, registered nurses, enrolled nurses, dental practitioners, podiatrists and Chinese medicine practitioners.

 We know most health practitioners are already doing the right thing to keep the public safe.